ppy/osu-wiki/wiki/Tournaments/OMIC/2022_4K/en.md

 - The mappool composition for each round in the knockout phase is as follows:
   - Round of 32 : Best of 7 (10 maps, including 1 tiebreaker)
   - Round of 16 : Best of 9 (11 maps, including 1 tiebreaker)
-  - Quarterfinal : Best of 11 (13 maps, including 1 tiebreaker)
+  - Quarterfinals : Best of 11 (13 maps, including 1 tiebreaker)
-  - Semifinal : Best of 11 (15 maps, including 1 tiebreaker)
+  - Semifinals : Best of 11 (15 maps, including 1 tiebreaker)
-  - Final – Grand Final : Best of 13 (15 maps, including 1 tiebreaker)
+  - Finals – Grand Finals : Best of 13 (15 maps, including 1 tiebreaker)
 - Starting from the Bracket Stage, a **double-elimination*** format will be used, which works as follows:
   - A player who loses in the winners' bracket will enter the losers' bracket (a special bracket for players who have already lost **one time**).
   - If the player loses again in the losers' bracket, then the player will be **eliminated from the tournament**.